mravanelli/pytorch-kaldi/README.md

 ```
 The script will replace the learning rate in the specified cfg file with the specified lr value.
 The modified config file is then stored into *out_folder/config.cfg*.

-The script *run_exp.py* automatically creates chunk-specific config files, that are used by *run_nn.py* to perform a single chunk training.
+The script *run_exp.py* automatically creates chunk-specific config files, that are used by the *run_nn* function to perform a single chunk training.
 The structure of chunk-specific cfg files is very similar to that of the global one.
 The main difference is a field *to_do={train, valid, forward}* that specifies the type of processing to on the features chunk specified in the field *fea*.

 *Why proto files?*
 Different neural networks, optimization algorithms, and HMM decoders might depend on a different set of hyperparameters.
 To address this issue, our current solution is based on the definition of some prototype files (for global, chunk, architecture config files).
 In general, this approach allows a more transparent check of the fields specified into the global config file.
 Moreover, it allows users to easily add new parameters without changing any line of the python code.